 Santiago has a sophisticated public transportation system.
 Student will use the metro system, buses and/or walk to the IES centers, local universities and/or observationships.

-Students must have a 2.75 GPA, and be in good academic and disciplinary standing with the University of Iowa.
+Students must be in good academic and disciplinary standing.
+Students who have an active case with the dean of students or who are on academic or disciplinary probation will not be accepted into the program.
+Students must have a UI and Cumulative GPA of at least 2.75 to be considered.
 Students must also have 4 semester of college-level Spanish and have taken a Spanish course within the year prior to program start date.

 Good academic and disciplinary standing - It is the policy of the UI Study Abroad office that all students who study abroad must be in both good academic standing and good disciplinary standing.
 Students who, even after being accepted into a program, are put on either academic and/or disciplinary probation for any period of time overlapping with the study abroad program dates are ineligible to study abroad.
 In these cases, students must forfeit their acceptance and will not be allowed to study abroad.
 Any student who must forfeit their acceptance and/or attendance on a study abroad program due to a probationary status is wholly responsible for any and all financial expenses incurred.
 See the ‘Withdrawal Policy’ below for more information about the related late withdrawal fees.